The Healthy Dancer®

 Disordered Eating and Eating Disorders

 Restrictive dieting is an extreme measure to lose weight.
-Dancers who follow low-calorie diets risk consequences like the loss of muscle mass, reductions in energy, and increased risk for injury, and vulnerability to burnout.
+Dancers who follow low-calorie diets risk consequences like the loss of muscle mass, reductions in energy, increased risk for injury, and vulnerability to burnout.
 Consider these tips for overcoming restrictive dieting.